-Upon arrival at International Airport, you are met and transferred to your prebooked Hotel.
-Upon arrival at the hotel, you are received with a traditional welcome of TIKKA and ARTI.
-Afternoon visit Qutab Minar India Gate, Rajghat and Shanti Vana the cremation sites of Mahatma Gandhi and Jawaharlal Nehru, Drive past Red Fort, Jama Masjid and Parliament street and President House. overnight at hotel.
+Upon arrival at International Airport, you are met and transferred to your pre-booked hotel.
+Upon arrival at the hotel, you are welcome with a traditional welcome of TIKKA and ARTI.
+Afternoon visit Qutab Minar India Gate, Rajghat and Shanti Vana the cremation sites of Mahatma Gandhi and Jawaharlal Nehru, Drive past Red Fort, Jama Masjid and Parliament street and President House.
+Overnight at the hotel.

 DAY 02 : DELHI - MANDAWA (BY ROAD) 260 KMS 6 HOURS DRIVE

-After breakfast, we leave for Mandawa the heart of the Thar Desert which used to be a medieval Indian trade city and still has beautifully preserved houses of medieval Indian traders in typical Rajput style - wooden doors, bamboo thatched roofs, mud-plastered walls and floor, and ethnic decor, etc. Overnight at hotel.
+After breakfast, we proceed to Mandawa.
+Amidst the heart of the Thar Desert, which used to be a medieval Indian trade city and still has beautifully preserved houses of medieval Indian traders in typical Rajput style - wooden doors, bamboo thatched roofs, mud-plastered walls and floor, and ethnic decor, etc. Overnight at the hotel.

 DAY 03 : MANDAWA - SAMODE (BY ROAD) 130 KMS 3 HOURS DRIVE

-After breakfast today drive towards Samode.
-Upon arrival check-in at Samode Palace.
-Samode Palace is one of India 's most charming and romantic hotels.
-If offers a quiet, elegant, and luxurious atmosphere.
-The Palace has been meticulously restored offering a retreat into an aesthetically beautiful environment where visitors can enjoy India 's natural beauty and rich history.
-Samode Palace was transformed into one of the country's premium palace hotels in 1987, and is a perfect example of Samode according to the Rajputana Gazetteer of 1879 was a large and flourishing town.
-The Zamindars (landlords) of Samode the principal thinkers of the state of Amber were the Nathawat clan from Chomu, a branch of the house of Amber, tracing their relation to the Jaipur Maharaja the fabled Prithviraj Singhji the 17th Prince of the house of Kacchwaha Rajputs.
+After breakfast, drive towards Samode.
+Upon arrival, check-in at the Samode Palace.
+Samode Palace is one of the most charming and romantic hotels in India.
+It offers quite an elegant and luxurious atmosphere.
+Palace has been meticulously restored.
+It is offering a retreat into an aesthetically beautiful environment where visitors can enjoy India's natural beauty and rich history.
+Samode Palace was transformed into one of the country's premium palace hotels in 1987 and is a perfect example of Samode, according to the Rajputana Gazetteer of 1879, was a large and flourishing town.
+The Zamindars (landlords) of Samode, the principal thinkers of the state of Amber, were the Nathawat clan from Chomu, a branch of the house of Amber, tracing their relation to the Jaipur Maharaja the fabled Prithviraj Singhji, the 17th Prince of the house of Kacchwaha Rajputs.
 Evening sightseeing tour of Samode.
-Overnight at the Hotel .
+Overnight at the Hotel.

 DAY 04 : SAMODE - ROOPENGARH (BY ROAD) 180 KMS 4 HOURS DRIVE

-After breakfast today continue drive towards Roopengarh .
-Upon arrival check in at your Hotel .
+After breakfast, continue to drive towards Roopengarh.
+Upon arrival, check-in at your hotel.
 Afternoon sightseeing tour of Roopengarh visiting fort and palaces etc.